SageHack/hacklair/content/become-a-hacker.md

 ### First

-Did I mention reading?
-I think I did.
-Read [How To Become a Hacker](http://www.catb.org/~esr/faqs/hacker-howto.html) by Eric Steven Raymond, an author, software developer and open source advocate.
+Watch [Guide to learn Hacking](https://www.youtube.com/watch?v=2TofunAI6fU) by [LiveOverflow](https://twitter.com/LiveOverflow).
+It will set your expectations right.
+Then, read [How To Become a Hacker](http://www.catb.org/~esr/faqs/hacker-howto.html) by Eric Steven Raymond, an author, software developer and open source advocate.

 ### Documentaries